tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 association-objects:

-> A YANG container that holds the set of associations of the TE Tunnel to other TE Tunnels.
+> A YANG container that holds the set of associations of the TE Tunnel to other
+> TE Tunnels.
+Associations at the TE Tunnel level apply to all paths of the TE
+> Tunnel.
+The TE tunnel associations can be overridden by associations
+> configured directly under the TE Tunnel path.

 protection: